 Greetings all,

 I’m writing from our box strewn house as we enter the final week of our transition from landlubbers to sailing family.
-I started sailing on a leaky M scow called the “Nosebleed” back in Wisconsin.
-Later, after moving to Idaho, my wife and I bought a Catalina 22 and started racing with SISA, the local sailing club in Boise.
-We stopped sailing for a time when our children were young but then reconnected with the purchase of an O’day 23.
-We began to do more cruising than racing with our O’day and slowly started laying the groundwork to take that next big step!
-About a year ago we decided to work towards pulling the plug on my 18 year career in the semiconductor industry and set out on a 1 year sailing sabbatical.
-As I make the transition from failure analysis to failure avoidance my posts will document our journey and I hope to provide useful information about the process of turning the dream into a reality.
+My wife and I bought a Catalina 22 and started racing with SISA, the local sailing club in Boise.
+We stopped sailing for a time when our children were young but then reconnected with the purchase of an O’day 23

 Great intro Mark.
 Love it.
 And though I’ve said it before, I admire the vision, focus and tenacity that has enabled you to turn your dream into a reality.
 You are an inspiration to us all.